hundred rabbits logo consisting of one hundred white dots

 If after 6 months, you can't leave for whatever reason, you can apply for an extension, but extensions are only ever granted in emergencies(boat in need of repairs, bad oceanic weather, etc).
 For example, we were granted an extension in May 2020 because of the covid-19 pandemic.

-To find out more about the extension process, visit the website of the immigration bureau of Japan.
-The document to extend your stay on a tourist visa can be found here.
 The extension costs 4,000 yen, it must be paid with revenue stamps called shunyuinshi (しゅうにゅういんし or 収入印紙) in Japanese.
-Revenue stamps are available for purchase at the post office or at most convenience stores, it can take 2 weeks to a month to process.
+Revenue stamps are available for purchase at the post office or at most convenience stores.
+It can take 2 weeks to a month to process an extension application.

 Sail to South Korea